ietf-wg-acme/acme/draft-ietf-acme-acme.md

 These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URL and headers.
-ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URL to another ACME (--TODO ???--) URL.
+ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URL to another ACME URL.

 As noted in {{request-authentication}} above, all ACME request objects carry a "url" parameter in their protected header.
 This header parameter encodes the URL